10 Cool Pinterest Restaurant Ideas

 How to Use Pinterest Boards to Market Your Restaurant

 Food is huge on Pinterest.
 Pin recipes you think would be good to try at your restaurant.
 You may be surprised at the ideas out there.
 Show your customers what you’re thinking about trying for tonight’s special.
-Popular among some chain restaurants like California Pizza Kitchen, are boards dedicated to copycat recipes from various blogs.
+Popular among some chain restaurants like California Pizza Kitchen are boards dedicated to copycat recipes from various blogs.
 Invite your customers to post their own pins of recipes inspired by your restaurant.
-After all, imitation is sincerest form of flattery.
+After all, imitation is the sincerest form of flattery.

 Invite customers to pin pictures they take at your restaurant.
 If customers post photos of themselves at your restaurant on Facebook, pin those pictures onto Pinterest and vice versa.
 But first, be sure that you have your customer’s permission.

 Boards dedicated to green issues as well as local and sustainable food are popular on many official restaurant Pinterest boards.
 Along with recipes using local foods, you can also pin tips like how to freeze fresh herbs in ice cube trays.

 Customers who already enjoy eating at your restaurant may have some good ideas about what they’d like to see on the menu.
 How about a board that customers can add recipes ideas to.
 Let them know via your Facebook page and Twitter feed when you are going to try out one of their menu ideas.

 Show off your bar menu with images of house specialty cocktails, and the various brands of beer and wine you carry.

-What else can people do in your town or city, besides eat at your restaurant?
+What else can people do in your town or city, besides eating at your restaurant?
 Pin photos of local attractions, for example, Gloria’s restaurant, with locations throughout Texas, has a board completely dedicated to the Gulf Coast of Texas.
-Mooo Restaurant in Boston has board highlighting local attractions, entitled “Around the Town.”
+Mooo Restaurant in Boston has a board highlighting local attractions, entitled “Around the Town.”